 What to Expect at a Sleep Study

-Sleep studies done in laboratories measures the same things as home sleep studies, but they also measure brain waves, sleep time and leg movements.
+Sleep studies done in laboratories measures the same things as home sleep studies, but they also measure brain waves, sleep time, and leg movements.
 Doctors can use these measurements to help diagnose and determine treatment for other conditions.
 Leg movements may be an indicator of restless leg syndrome, for example.

 What to expect from a sleep study at a sleep center

-Most people arrive at the sleep lab for a sleep study test arrive between 8 pm and 10 pm and leave between 6 am and 8 am, according to the National Sleep Foundation.
-This allows about nine hours for the study, as most sleep labs prefer their patients get about seven hours of sleep study time.
+Most people arrive at the sleep lab for a sleep study test arrive between 8 pm and 10 pm and leave between 6 am, and 8 am, according to the National Sleep Foundation.
+This allows about nine hours for the study, as most sleep labs prefer their patients to get about seven hours of sleep study time.

 The sleep study test rooms at the sleep lab are less clinical than you might imagine.
 You may adjust the temperature of the room.
 You may notice cameras in the room, which record everything.
 The room will be dark.

 A sleep technician will attach electrodes to your scalp and put an elastic band around your abdomen and waist.
 The technician will also tape wires to your nose and mouth to measure airflow.
 The test is painless and non-invasive.
 That means there are no needles.